Noitidart/react-native-buttonex/README.md

 * Bold Title Label *(iOS Only)*
   * On iOS the font is sometimes bold.
 For example - https://raw.githubusercontent.com/EddyVerbruggen/SocialSharing-PhoneGap-Plugin/master/screenshots/screenshot-ios7-share.png - notice the "Post" button is bolded while the "Cancel" button is not.
 * Transparent Background Style *(Android only)*
   * In all Android dialogs we see a button with a transparent background and a color for the font.
 In the default `react-native/Button` component we cannot control the color of the "title".
 This module fixes that.
-If you add the `transparent` prop, then the color applies to the "title" color.
+If you add the `noBackground` prop, then the color applies to the "title" color.
 Example dialog: https://i.imgur.com/JdZmwGK.png
 * Flat Style *(Android only)*
   * The Google Play store shows us a flat button style, without a shadow - https://i.imgur.com/Q4qWbNF.png - the default `react-native/Button` always has a shadow.
 Add this prop to remove that shadow.